 The instruction you receive will depend on the type of test you are having.
 If you are having an abdominal ultrasound, you will probably be asked not to eat or drink eight hours before your test.
 Other exams do not require any preparation.
 You will be most comfortable wearing loose fitting clothing and you may be asked to change into a gown.

 Ultrasounds are painless, noninvasive exams.
 Before the exam starts, a gel will be applied to your skin over the area being examined.
 The gel improves the ability of sound waves to pass from the wand through your skin.

 The wand is moved back and forth on the skin and images produced by the sound waves are transmitted onto a monitor.
 Depending on the type of exam, you may have to lie still, change positions or hold your breath.

 To produce images of a woman's pelvic area, specially designed wands may be inserted into the vagina.
 In a transrectal ultrasound, a smaller wand is inserted into the rectum.

-After the exam the gel will be washed off your skin and you will be free to go about your day.
-Your ultrasound images will be studied by a radiologist and the results will be sent to the physician requesting the test.
+After the exam the gel will be wiped off your skin and you will be free to go about your day.
+Your ultrasound images will be studied by a radiologist and the results will be sent to the physician who requested the test.
 Your doctor will discuss the exam results with you.